Skip to content

 What is Astaxanthin in skincare?

 Astaxanthin is a carotenoid antioxidant used in some cosmetic formulas for antioxidant support and visible skin-quality context.
-In Helloskin's verified matrix, it appears in Revive V.2 21% Peptide Eye Serum as part of the supporting antioxidant layer.
+In Helloskin's formula map, it appears in Revive V.2 21% Peptide Eye Serum as part of the supporting antioxidant layer.

 What is the INCI name for Astaxanthin?